-In 2014, Mandalay adopted a risk management system that consists of a bottom-up and top-down risk management process for the Corporation, with the goal of identifying, managing, and reducing overall operational, financial and strategic risks faced by the Corporation.
-The identified risks, risk managers and action plans are tracked on Mandalay's risk register.
+In 2014, Mandalay adopted a risk management system that consists of a bottom-up and top-down risk management process for the Corporation, with the goal of, at the time, identifying, managing, and reducing overall operational, financial and strategic risks faced by the Corporation.
+The identified risks, risk managers and action plans were tracked on Mandalay's risk register.
 The key achievements of this process include risk profiles and individual risk records for the Corporation as a whole, Costerfield Operations, Cerro Bayo Operations, Challacollo Operations and Björkdal Operations.
 In 2015, Mandalay updated the risk management system across the Corporation as a whole, and integrated new management actions into the strategic planning and budgeting process.
-The risk management system continues to be reviewed and updated quarterly.
+The risk management system continues to be reviewed and updated.

 In addition, KPMG, the Corporation's third party internal auditors, is tasked with a risk-based internal audit process which was initiated in 2015.
-In 2016, KPMG conducted four internal audits.
-As of December 31, 2016, there were 21 internal audit actions with agreed timelines for implementation that arose from the audits.
-All established audit actions have been incorporated into the risk management system at Mandalay.
-In 2017, KPMG conducted three internal audits.
-As of December 31, 2017, there were 16 internal audit actions with agreed timelines for implementation that arose from the audits.
-All established audit actions have been incorporated into the risk management system at Mandalay.
+In 2018, KPMG reviewed Mandalay's operational and environmental permit compliance.
+As of December 31, 2018, there were four internal audit actions with agreed timelines for implementation that arose form the 2018 audits.
+Going forward KPMG will be used selectively, and Mandalay is reviewing a more efficient risk management process for the size of the business.